delpapa/SORN/readme.md

 ## Files and data for Del Papa et al. 2017

-The experiments and parameter files describe in the paper can be found in the `delpapa` folder.
+The experiments and parameter files described in the paper can be found in the `delpapa` folder.
 The subfolder `avalanches` contains the exact code to reproduce each of the figures, as instructed below.
+Note that a few parameters must be change for each of the experiments (for example, in order to reproduce all the simulations for different network sizes from Fig. 2, you should run simulations for each size independently!).

+* Fig. 1
+Parameters and Experiments: `param_Zheng2013.py`, `experiment_Zheng2013.py`
+Figure: `avalanches/Fig1.py`

+* Fig. 2
+Parameters and Experiments: `param_Zheng2013.py`, `experiment_Zheng2013.py`
+Figure: `avalanches/Fig2.py`

+* Fig. 3
+Parameters and Experiments: `param_Zheng2013.py`, `experiment_Zheng2013.py`
+Figure: `avalanches/Fig3.py`

+* Fig. 4
+Parameters and Experiments: `param_FrozenPlasticity.py`, `experiment_FrozenPlasticity.py`
+Figure: `avalanches/Fig4.py`

+* Fig. 5
+Parameters and Experiments: `param_Zheng2013.py`, `experiment_Zheng2013.py`
+Figure: `avalanches/Fig5.py`

+* Fig. 6
+Parameters and Experiments: `param_ExtraInput.py`, `experiment_ExtraInput.py`
+Figure: `avalanches/Fig6.py`

+* Fig. 7
+Parameters and Experiments: `param_CountingTask.py`, `experiment_CountingTask.py` and `param_RandomTask.py`, `experiment_RandomTask.py`
+Figure: `avalanches/Fig7.py`

 ## Dependencies